AI Overviews don’t have to mean less traffic. With the right approach, they can drive more brand visibility and organic clicks.

 The opportunity hiding outside the Top 50

-My with my client, we identified a selection of high-potential keyword phrases that were relevant for them, and that we collaboratively felt their website should be ranking prominently for.
+Working with my client, we identified a selection of high-potential keyword phrases that were relevant for them, and that we collaboratively felt their website should be ranking prominently for.

 One of these keyword phrases I highlighted attracted an estimated 500+ monthly UK searches.
 At the time, their website was ranking outside the Top 50, with results dominated by UK household names and global platforms including Amazon, Wikipedia and Reddit.